FAQs on Tickets

 How to manually log a ticket in Zoho Desk?

-1. From the Tickets module, hit the sign located in the top toolbar.
+1. From the Tickets module, click the sign located in the top toolbar.

-2. Specify the appropriate Department (if you've more than one), where the ticket should belong to.
+2. Specify the appropriate Department (if you have more than one) where the ticket should belong to.

 3. Enter the requestor's Contact Name.
 You can select from the suggested contacts if the requestor is an existing user.